Flood Warning Systems

 View Precipitation, Stage and Other Gauge Data Online

-The City of Laurel has two distinct types of flood risk.
+The City of Laurel has 2 distinct types of flood risk.
 The more probable risk is riverine flooding and the other risk is associated with dam failure.
-The City works cooperatively with the County and the Washington Suburban Sanitary Commission (WSSC) to alert citizens to potential flood events.
-The City communicates with its residents using a variety of media which can be used to convey information about preparing for and responding to a flood event.
-To learn more about the flood warning system for the City of Laurel, you may visit the City of Laurel Emergency Services webpage
+The city works cooperatively with the county and the Washington Suburban Sanitary Commission (WSSC) to alert citizens to potential flood events.
+The city communicates with its residents using a variety of media which can be used to convey information about preparing for and responding to a flood event.
+To learn more about the flood warning system for the City of Laurel, you may visit the City of Laurel Emergency Services webpage.

 Flood Warning System at Anacostia River

-The Prince George's County Office of Homeland Security/Office of Emergency Management (OHS/OEM) offers a service, known as Notify Me Prince George's, which is a secure, reliable communications system that is critical for preparedness, response and recovery.
-The ability to alert communities quickly and get County personnel in action fast can make a critical difference in public safety.
+The Prince George's County Office of Homeland Security/Office of Emergency Management (OHS/OEM) offers a service, known as Alert Prince George's, which is a secure, reliable communications system that is critical for preparedness, response and recovery.
+The ability to alert communities quickly and get county personnel in action fast can make a critical difference in public safety.
 In the event of a major flood or other flood-related hazard, individuals registered in the system can be notified via e-mail accounts, cell phone, pager and wireless PDA.
-If you would like to be added to our database, register online at Notify Me.
-You may include more than one contact number or e-mail address.
+If you would like to be added to our database, register online at Alert Alert Prince George's.
+You may include more than 1 contact number or email address.